samooth/spacecore/README.md

 * **Secure.** Uses signed merkle trees to verify log integrity in real time.
 * **Modular.** Spacecore aims to do one thing and one thing well - distributing a stream of data.

-Note that the latest release is Spacecore 10, which adds support for truncate and many other things.
-Version 10 is not compatible with earlier versions (9 and earlier), but is considered LTS, meaning the storage format and wire protocol is forward compatible with future versions.

 ## Install

 ```sh